cosmosgame/save-the-world/content/_index.md

 Thank you so much visiting this web site!
 I am deeply grateful that you did!
 Your support and feedback is precious to me -- it will help me create something of value.
 I won't get there without you.
 Seriously.

+I want a plan to save the world.
+A plan that might actually work.
+It my deepest desire.
+When I tell people this they tend to recoil back -- whoah! way too big!
+But maybe get curious about that reaction.
+Why don't we have a plan to save the world?
+Doesn't the world need saving?

+Why am I doing this?
 For thirty years I have watched global warming.
 Back in the 90's environmentalists like myself knew a disaster was coming.
 The science was clear.
 And I did nothing.
 Each decade the scientific reports kept on coming back consistently reporting that it was even worse than we feared.
 And I did nothing.
 The scientific reports are so bad now I can not make myself read them.
 It hurts too much.
 If you know how to read them, you know the scientists are actually screaming in anguish.
 And I did nothing.

 No longer.

 My daughter is learning about how bad the situation is at school.
 Our children understand the reality of our situation better than we do.
 She asked me if it is OK to have children.
 And I had to really think about it.
 I found myself bargaining with God.
 Maybe her children will be OK?
-But then she asks me what about her children's children?
+But then she asked me what about her children's children?
 And what about all future children?
 And the answer is I do not know.

 What I do know is that I will not do nothing for another thirty years.
 The world needs even someone as ordinary as me.
-No matter how hard it gets I can not imagine anything more painful than to confess to my grandchildren thirty years from now that yet again for another thirty years I did nothing.
+No matter how hard it gets I can not imagine anything more painful than to confess to my grandchildren thirty years from now that yet again I stood by and did nothing.

 Fortunately, while I did (mostly) nothing others have been hard at work.
 They have done so much and yet here we are.
 On our own we can only get so far.
 All the urgent projects that people are working on such as Black Lives Matter and Social Justice are vitally important.
 But we need to understand that we are all working on the same project.
 All this work shares the very same problem -- how do we get people into a bigger, more compassionate place?
 If we can get people there, the world changes in an instant.
 But that is very big work and it will require all of us.
 So even as we continue to do our separate work we also need to coordinate on an even bigger dream -- saving the world together.